Doxdxo/Alt/README.md

 ⠀ ִ  ࣪   ׅ  𐔌ㅤ **Go For A Perfect?**

 .𖥔 Hellooo ! ⚠︎ This is important, please read before interacting. ⚠︎ [ More Info in prns.page ]
-I would make a strawpage, but I'm too lazy to do so...
+I would make a strawpage, but I'm too lazy to do so... i'm also bad at english but let's be aware that not everyone's first language is English

 .𖥔 Lets start off simple , my name is Xen, but idm being called as the charac im cosplaying as !
 Nicknames are fine as well, but please ask for my consent !